 Auto-fetched .

-Keep appears to have several advantages over Operational, particularly in popularity and licensing.
+Keep appears to have several advantages over Operational, particularly in popularity, activity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, Python, SCSS.
 However, they differ in their additional technology choices: Keep uses JSX, Next.js while Operational leverages Rust, PHP, Vue.